 Soapy build-up is why we recommend that you do NOT use soap for granite counter top maintenance or cleaning... you get a dull build up.
 You should

 use only products safe for cleaning granite & marble

-.If it is soap scum
+.If it is hard water / soap scum

-use the Soap Scum / Hard Water Remover
+(and soap scum) use the Soap Scum / Hard Water Remover

 And Emerald Pearl is a tough granite (actually syenite) that would typically only etch under extreme circumstances or exposure to highly acidic substances, so dense it's nearly impossible to stain and rarely presents a granite counter top maintenance issue.
 My bet